How To Write Alt Text For Memes

 Describe who or what is there

 Is it a picture of a dog?
 Or is it a picture of SpongeBob?
 Maybe it is a picture of a gallon of milk?
-As a screen reader user, I won’t know unless you tell me.
+As a visually impaired user, I won’t know unless you tell me.
 Give a brief description of the subject, but don’t go into a large amount of detail, since most people with vision loss have visual references for objects and characters.
 If the subject’s appearance has been altered in some way, make sure to note that, like if the dog is a shiba inu with a bow on its head or if SpongeBob has a blurry background around him.

 In the case of the shiba inu, there is a specific meme called Cheems that describes a specific sesame (yellow) shiba inu.
 In this case it would be okay to write “Cheems” or “shiba inu.”
 The same goes for writing celebrity names or character names from TV shows.